lwjohnst86/nefa-code/doc/submission/reviewer-response.md

 of glucose tolerance in Caucasian subjects: results of the Paris Prospective Study.
 Diabetologia 1997;40:1101-6"*

-    {{do I need to include this?}} We thank the associate editor for the kind comments.
+    We thank the associate editor for the kind comments.
 We have included and discussed the cited paper in the discussion section.